 - Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - There is an ongoing risk of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

-- You should keep away from all demonstrations and large crowds in Albania, especially in Tirana and other major cities, as they can become violent.
+- You should keep away from all demonstrations and large crowds in Albania as even peaceful protests have the potential to become violent.

 - Australia does not have an Embassy or Consulate in Albania.
-The Australian Embassy in Greece provides consular assistance to Australians in Albania.
+The Australian Embassy in Rome provides consular assistance to Australians in Albania.
 The British Embassy in Tirana can also provide limited consular assistance to Australians.